 There are several vital aspects that should be taken into account on the initial stages of choosing the general color scheme for a website or application.

 The choice of background for the screen usually influences the level of readability – the ability of users to read text easily.
 This aspect should be considered among the first, especially if an app or a website is text-driven.
 Poor readability level is the main reason why users miss important data or feel inexplicable tense using the product as all the way they have to struggle with the text which takes considerable effort to be read.
-No need to say that lack of readability can be a serious reason why users are not retained even with attractive products.
+No need to say that the lack of readability can be a serious reason why users are not retained even with attractive products.

 In the sphere of UI/UX design, accessibility is mostly defined as the ability of the product to reach as many people as possible.
 That means that the decision “to use or not to use” should be mostly based on users’ needs and wishes but not on their physical abilities.
 Color scheme issue is among the main factors affecting this aspect.
-Taking it into account, designer should think over the users of different age, special needs, disabilities which can also determine the choice of color for the background and layout elements.
+Taking it into account, a designer should think over the users of different age, special needs, disabilities which can also determine the choice of color for the background and layout elements.

-Designing app screens or webpages, it is also important to remember that users are going to use the product on different devices.
-That can make crucial effect on usability as often what looks slickly stylish, attractive and clear on high-resolution professional monitor can transform into a dirty stain on the small low-res screen.
+Designing app screens or web pages, it is also important to remember that users are going to use the product on different devices.
+That can make a crucial effect on usability as often what looks slickly stylish, attractive and clear on the high-resolution professional monitor can transform into a dirty stain on the small low-res screen.
 In every project, designers should take their time on checking their solutions on different devices and in various resolutions: that simple step enables to reveal the problems and fix them on the early stages of design.
 Color scheme, certainly, influences this issue among the first.

 One more thing to consider while choosing the appropriate color scheme and the type of background is potential environments in which users are going to use it regularly and frequently.
-In terms of constant use under natural light, dark background can literally create the effect of reflection, especially on glossy screens typical for tablets and smartphones.
-On the contrary, in terms of regular use in badly-lit environment, dark background can take the light away from the screen which has bad influence on navigation and readability.
+In terms of constant use under natural light, the dark background can literally create the effect of reflection, especially on glossy screens typical for tablets and smartphones.
+On the contrary, in terms of regular use in the badly-lit environment, the dark background can take the light away from the screen which has a bad influence on navigation and readability.
 So, the issue of color combinations, contrast and shades draw big attention here.